ffMathy/Shapeshifter/README.md

 # Shapeshifter
 Shapeshifter is a revolutionary clipboard manager that you might know of already.

-- Version 5 (current latest stable): https://github.com/ffMathy/Shapeshifter/releases/tag/shapeshifter-v5.0.107
 - Version 6 (new experimental version): https://github.com/ffMathy/Shapeshifter/releases/latest
+- Version 5 (current latest stable, not supported anymore in favor of Version 6): https://github.com/ffMathy/Shapeshifter/releases/tag/shapeshifter-v5.0.107

 # Contributing
 Feel free to contribute to Shapeshifter 6 development!
 Create a pull request, and we'll look at it. *The repository has a DotSettings ReSharper file included, which comes with the conventions we want to use for this repository.
 These conventions also contain a few templates for creating Unit Tests.*